joaye/Data-Engineer-Tech-Challenge/2_databases/README.md

 - `customer_spend.sql`: list of customers (name only) and their spending
 - `manufacturer_sales.sql`: top 3 car manufacturers that customers bought by sales (quantity) and the sales number for it in the current month

-Assumptions made:
-- Quantity of car bought in a transaction is 1.
+Assumptions: Quantity of car bought in a transaction is 1.